HOW IT WORKS

 You can filter at domain level (“forward everything from supplier@acme.com”) or by subject pattern (“forward anything containing ‘shipment notification’”).
 Onboarding walks you through both.

-2. Gemini extracts the tracking number, carrier, and order reference
+2. We extract the tracking number, carrier, and order reference

 • Whether this is actually a dispatch email (vs an invoice, a newsletter, or spam)

-• Each shipment it finds.
+• Each shipment.
 One email can contain many.

 • Order reference (PO number, order name, customer name)